ycrc/ycrc.github.io/docs/clusters-at-yale/guides/github.md

 Whether developing large frameworks or simply working on small scripts, version control is an important tool to ensure that your work is never lost.
-We recommend using `git` for its flexibility and versatility.
+We recommend using `git` for its flexibility and versatility and [GitHub](https://github.com) for its power in enabling research and collaboration. [^1]

-Here we will cover the basics of version control and how to use `git` and GitHub to establish best-practices for research.
+Here we will cover the basics of version control and how to use `git` and GitHub.

+[^1]: We do not recommend the use of <https://git.yale.edu>, which is an internal-only tool not designed for research use.

 ## What is version control?